All Episodes

 Never that kind of confidence.

-In an intelligence collection, you never go, or you try to never go with a single source of intelligence.
+In intelligence collection, you never go, or you try to never go with a single source of intelligence.

 You want to combine human intelligence with signal intelligence, with photo intelligence, to look at the pattern that emerges before you act on the information.

-I would never go with a single source, not even what I came to coin, the term I coined was science, psychic intelligence.
+My job was to actually orchestrate intelligence collection missions, and I would never go with a single source, not even what I came to coin, the term I coined was psychic intelligence.

-So these days, as the president of SciTech, I act upon our information because we've spent so many years against certain targets and have collected so much information against them that I don't need to corroborate it with other sources of information.
+So these days, as president of SciTech, I act upon our information because we've spent so many years against certain targets and have collected so much information against them that I don't need to corroborate it with other sources of information.

-Sometimes, especially in terms of enigma, scientific enigma, remote viewing, technical remote viewing, is the only way to gain a handle on it, to even get the first piece of the puzzle.
+And indeed, sometimes, especially in terms of enigma, scientific enigma, remote viewing, technical remote viewing, is the only way to gain a handle on it, to even get the first piece of the puzzle.

-What made you leave the military, Ed?
+What made you leave the motorhead?

 Why'd you leave?